Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ## Event Handler Execution

-_Typically_, if there are multiple event handlers exist for the one event i.e. in an Object script and Global Script _and/or_ multiple Object scripts, then _all_ of these event handlers will be executed.
+_Typically_, if there are multiple event handlers for the one event i.e. in an Object script and Global Script _and/or_ multiple Object scripts, then _all_ of these event handlers will be executed.

 !!!info
 	Some event handlers permit you to return a value in order to trigger an optional side effect.
 For example, returning